open-guides/og-aws/README.md

 * EMR relies on many versions of Hadoop and other supporting software.
 Be sure to check [which versions are in use](https://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-release-components.html).
 * **EMR costs** can pile up quickly.
 [This blog post](http://engineering.bloomreach.com/strategies-for-reducing-your-amazon-emr-costs/) has some tips.
-* ⏱ Off-the-shelf EMR and Hadoop can have significant overhead when compared with efficient processing on a single machine.
+* ⏱Off-the-shelf EMR and Hadoop can have significant overhead when compared with efficient processing on a single machine.
 If your data is small and performance matters, you may wish to consider alternatives, as [this post](http://aadrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html) illustrates.
 * Python programmers may want to take a look at Yelp’s [mrjob](https://github.com/Yelp/mrjob).
 * It takes time to tune performance of EMR jobs, which is why third-party services such as [Qubole’s data service](https://www.qubole.com/mapreduce-as-a-service/) are gaining popularity as ways to improve performance or reduce costs.